 Converting from larger data types to smaller ones (e.g. from long to int) can cause a value or precision loss.
-There will be an option for raising a warning in such cases in a future MapStruct version.
+The Mapper and MapperConfig annotations have a method typeConversionPolicy to control warnings / errors.
+Due to backward compatibility reasons the default value is 'ReportingPolicy.IGNORE'.